QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Introduction

-Experimentally, the ongoing and future experiments for determining the equation of state (EOS) of QCD at large baryon density such as the Relativistic Heavy Ion Collider (RHIC) at BNL~\cite{KLVW15}, Compressed Baryon Matter (CBM) at FAIR/GSI~\cite{FHKLRRS11} and Nuclotron-based Ion Collider facility (NICA) at JINR~\cite{KKMS20} are planned to run the experiment in order to understand the phase structure of strongly interacting matter of QCD.
-These experimental results will be useful to pin down the problems in the QCD strongly interacting matter.
-Also, it would be useful to compare with the available prediction results of the various theoretical model with different approaches as well as the lattice QCD simulation.
-This becomes our strong motivation for doing this work.
+Experimentally, the ongoing and future experiments for determining the equation of state (EOS) of QCD at higher baryon density such as the Relativistic Heavy Ion Collider (RHIC) at BNL~\cite{KLVW15}, Compressed Baryon Matter (CBM) at FAIR/GSI~\cite{FHKLRRS11} and Nuclotron-based Ion Collider facility (NICA) at JINR~\cite{KKMS20} are planned to run the experiment in order to understand the properties of QCD in medium and the phase structure of strongly interacting matter of QCD.
+These experimental results will be important to pin down the problems in the QCD strongly interacting matter.
+Also, it would be useful to discriminate the various theoretical model predictions in the different approaches as well as the lattice QCD simulation results that available in the market.
+It strongly motivates us to study the properties of quark in nuclear medium at finite temperature and magnetic field in this present work.